wrvenkat/bnr/README.md

 #### Example ####

-  1. Get a stable copy of the project:
+  1. Get a stable copy of the project and move to the folder:
   `git clone https://github.com/wrvenkat/bnr.git`
   2. Get a stable copy of the config file or you can use your own version:
   `git clone https://github.com/wrvenkat/bnr-conf.git`